Show menu

 Three smaller properties are also available; April Cottage sleeps 2+2 and both May Cottage and The Annexe sleep 2.

-Although situated about ten miles off the main highway, Kildermorie is under an hour from Inverness by road, and Meall Mor Lodge has adjoining level ground kept prepared for receiving guest helicopters.
+Although situated about five miles from the nearest public road, Kildermorie is under an hour's drive from Inverness, and Meall Mor Lodge has adjoining level ground kept prepared for receiving guest helicopters.
 The Estate also offers overnight re-charging of electric/hybrid vehicles.

 Well-behaved dogs are welcome but are not allowed in the lodge or cottages.
 The Kildermorie Estate kennels are available by prior arrangement.